In our 2020 review of the year, we mentioned the upcoming launch of the Fire Safety Bill.

 The Fire Safety Bill was launched in March 2020.

-The UK Government introduced the Bill to ensure tragedies like the Grenfell Tower fire of 2017 never happen again, and that people feel safe in their homes.
+The UK Government introduced the Bill to ensure tragedies like the Grenfell Tower fire of 2017 never happen again, and that the safety of people living in apartment blocks is assured.

 The Bill applies to England and Wales.
 Separate legislation is in place for Scotland and Northern Ireland.